SysBioengLab/METACONE/models/README.txt

-# Models used

-Here there are all the models used in the study.
+# Models used in the published article.